-Dr. Feng Li is an Assistant Professor of Statistics in the School of Statistics and Mathematics at Central University of Finance and Economics in Beijing, China.
-Feng obtained his Ph.D. degree in Statistics from Stockholm University in 2013.
-His research interests include Bayesian computation, Econometrics and forecasting, and Distributed learning.
-His recent research output appeared in statistics and forecasting journals such as the International Journal of Forecasting and Statistical Analysis and Data Mining, AI journals such as Expert Systems with Applications, and medical journals such as BMJ Open.
+Dr. Feng Li is an Associate Professor of Statistics in the School of Statistics and Mathematics at Central University of Finance and Economics in Beijing, China.
+He earned his Ph.D. degree in Statistics from Stockholm University, Sweden in 2013.
+Feng Li also served as the Associate Dean for the School of Statistics and Mathematics at Central University of Finance and Economics since 2016.

 - Efficient Bayesian Flexible Density Methods with High Dimensional Financial Data funded by National Natural Science Foundation of China, (2016-2019).
 Principal investigator.

 - Bayesian Multivariate Density Estimation Methods for Complex Data funded by Ministry of Education, China (2014-2016).
 Principal investigator

 - Bayesian forecast combination using time-varying features. (with Li Li and Yanfei Kang)

 - Forecasting reconciliation with a top-down alignment of independent level forecasts. (with Matthias Anderer)

 - Distributed Forecasting for Ultra-long Time Series. (with Xiaoqian Wang, Yanfei Kang and Rob J Hyndman)